EducationShinyAppTeam/rLocker/README.md

 ### Examples

-See the [examples](./inst/examples/) folder for a demo application.
+See the [examples](./inst/examples/) folder for demo code or visit psu-eberly.shinyapps.io/rlocker to see it in action.

 ### Storage Mechanism